 |End of Duty to Pay Child Support||

-The following acts do not automatically emancipate a child:
+The following acts are usually not enough for a judge to legally emancipate a child:

 Yes.
-Child support for an adult child is "discretionary," which means that it is up to the judge to decide.
-There are three situations where the law says support can be ordered after the child turns 18:
+A judge can order you to pay child support for an adult child.
+There are three situations where child support can be ordered, even after the child turns 18:

-Your income and expenses should be considered.
-The other parent’s and your child’s income should also be considered.
-Since support for adult children is not required, judges awarding support do not have to follow mandatory guidelines that apply to support for minor children.
-That means you could pay less in child support.
+The judge should consider your income and expenses when deciding how much you should give for educational expenses.
+The judge should also consider the other parent’s and your child’s income and expenses.
+Since support for adult children is not required, judges do not have to follow the mandatory guidelines that apply to child support for minor children.

 Child support orders for two or more children are usually not broken into amounts for each child.
-Instead, they usually set a single dollar amount to be paid for all the children combined.
-In that situation, you cannot decide on your own to pay less for support once one child becomes an adult.
-You are required to keep paying until the order is changed by a judge, unless your support order says you can reduce your support.
+Instead, judges typically set a single dollar amount to be paid for all of the children combined.

 For a list of organizations in your area that may be able to help you, enter your zip code.

 User Survey - Please take a moment to fill out our User Survey to help us to provide better service.